By now you have probably heard of The Great Resignation, also called The Big Quit. How does it affect you and your career?

-Making big changes because everyone else is doing it too is also a terrible strategy: understanding the current moment so you can do what is best for you and your life, is a much better way to go about changing careers.
-I have worked with clients who quit jobs when everyone else was holding on tight to theirs – and felt relieved and inspired even facing great risk.
-And I have clients who chose to hold on to their full time position for a long time while creating their next opportunity.
-And it worked very well for them too.
+Making big changes because everyone else is doing it too is also a terrible strategy: understanding the current moment so you can do what is best for you and your life is a much better way to go about changing careers.
+I have worked with clients who quit jobs when everyone else was holding on tight to theirs and later felt relieved and inspired even though they were facing great risks.
+And I have had clients who chose to hold on to their full time positions for a long time while creating their next opportunities.
+It worked very well for them too.

-There is a part of us that’s wired to do what other people do and it is not our wisest Self.
-Comparison and imitation are rarely as helpful as they seem.
+There is a part of us that’s wired to do what other people do.
+Sometimes it is not our wisest Self; comparison and imitation are not as helpful as they seem.

 Instead, have no preference as to whether you have the same timing as others, or a different one.
 That is irrelevant to your happiness.
 Learn instead to listen to your own deepest Self.
 The single most important thing you can do to live a life you love is to drop behind your conditioning to rediscover your own innate capacity for wellbeing and wisdom.

 If you are feeling a lot of anxiety or you are unsure about what to do next, forcing yourself to make a decision is rarely the right move.
 Instead, take The Great Resignation as an invitation to deepen your own relationship to your Self, explore new ideas, and open yourself up to the world.
 The answer to what to do next (and when) will come.